 Applying a Rule to Existing Orders

-After you create a rule with the Ablestar Automatic Order Tags app you can run that rule against existing orders in your store.
-The backfill process will re-process the orders and apply tags to them as necessary so that your all the orders in your store are in a consistent state.
+After creating a rule with the Ablestar Automatic Order Tags app, you can run that rule against existing orders in your store.
+The backfill process will re-process the orders and apply tags to them as necessary so that all the orders in your store are in a consistent state.
 This feature is not available on the free plan.

-In this article we'll show how to apply rules to existing and discuss some things to keep in mind while re-processing them.
+In this article, we'll show how to apply rules to existing orders and discuss some things to keep in mind while re-processing them.

-In order to apply a rule to previous orders the rule must be saved.
-If you have any unsaved changes to the rule you'll need to save them first before continuing:
+To apply a rule to previous orders, the rule must be saved.
+If you have any unsaved changes to the rule, you'll need to save them first before continuing: